 Basis of Presentation.
-The accompanying financial statements have been prepared in accordance with generally accepted accounting principles in the United States.
+The quarterly financial statements of FICC have been prepared in accordance with generally accepted accounting principles in the United States, should be read in conjunction with the annual financial statements as of December 31, 2013.

 Use of Estimates.
 The preparation of financial statements in conformity with generally accepted accounting principles in the United States requires management to make estimates and assumptions that affect the amounts reported in the financial statements.
 Management makes estimates regarding the collectability of receivables, the outcome of litigation, the realization of deferred taxes, the recognition of unrecognized tax benefits, fair value, and other matters that affect the reported amounts.
 Estimates, by their nature, are based on judgment and available information.
 Therefore, actual results could materially differ from those estimates.